[Article] Introduction to Security Assertion Markup Language 2.0

 Name Identifier Management Profile

-This profile defines a mechanism to manage principal/user identities that are exchanged between service providers and identity providers.
-With this profile, the identity providers can notify the service providers of a change in the format or the value that it uses to identify the principal.
-And, it enables service providers to create a unique alias for principals and notify the identity providers to use that alias instead of the actual principal name.
-The identity providers and the service providers can also use it notify the other provider that it no longer accepts messages from a particular identifier.
+This profile defines a mechanism to manage principal/user identities that are exchanged between a service provider and an identity provider.
+With this profile, identity providers can notify the service providers of a change in the format or the value that it uses to identify the principal.
+This also enables service providers to create a unique alias for principals and notify the identity providers to use that alias instead of the actual principal name.
+Furthermore, the identity providers and service providers can use it to notify the other provider that it no longer accepts messages from a particular identifier.

 Benefits of SAML

-SAML brings a vast set of benefits, especially to medium to large scale environments where there can be thousands of users with several disparate applications.
-In a corporate environment or government institutions, the employees will be using internally developed applications.
+SAML brings a vast set of benefits, especially for medium to large scale environments where there can be thousands of users with several disparate applications.
+In a corporate environment or government institutions, employees will be using internally developed applications.
 And, some companies expose several internet-based services to the public.
-For example, Google provides several public services such as Youtube, GMail, and Google Drive.
-It would be too much work if you have to create different accounts in each application, and have to login to each of these separately in order to use it.
+For example, Google provides several public services such as Youtube, Gmail, and Google Drive.
+It would be too much work if you have to create different accounts for each application, and have to login to each of these separately in order to use them.
 It will be more convenient and secure if you can introduce one identity to the user, and then do a one-time login for all applications (until a browser session ends).
-This has been possible due to the introduction of Single-Sign-On protocols like SAML.
+This has been possible due to the introduction of SSO protocols like SAML.

 Adding SAML-based web SSO is cost effective too.
 Currently, in larger companies, the help desk has to spend too much time on password-related queries from its employees.
 With SAML, except for the first authentication step, you can make the login to other applications transparent to the user.
 This also makes it possible to have one identity per employee with strict password requirements.
-This increases security by eliminating identity theft, and reducing possible data breach due to a weak password.
+This enhances security by eliminating identity theft, and reducing possible data breach due to weak passwords.

-- No vendor lock-in - Since SAML is an Open standard you can switch vendor without an impact to the user experience
+- No vendor lock-in - Since SAML is an Open standard, users can switch vendors without impacting the user experience

 - User password never crosses the corporate firewall (in the case of IdP initiated SAML SSO)